jprof/four-clj-solns/README.md

 # four-clj-solns

-A collection of solutions to the 4clojure.net problems.
+A collection of solutions to problems from http://www.4clojure.com

 ## License